VowpalWabbit/vowpalwabbit.github.io/_posts/2021-03-22-vowpalwabbit-8.10.0.md

 ## Logging changes
 We've made some steps to improve logging in VW, starting with unifying what we have on one system and adding log levels.
 This is still a bit of a work in progress, and so not all output quite follows it yet.

+- Progressive validation remains the same
+- Other logging messages have a log level prepended to the line

 ### Goals of the logging work
 - Easier to understand warnings, info, errors, etc
 - Ability to filter by level
 - Machine readable log format
 - More sensible output when VW is used as a library

-### Changes

-- Progressive validation remains the same
-- Other logging messages have a log level prepended to the line

 #### Comparison
 ##### Old